 The Al Nickels Award recognizes an individual who has demonstrated exceptional achievement in public education advocacy in the state of South Carolina or service to the membership of the SCEA.

-The 2023 Winner of A Friend of Education Award is Derek Black
+The 2023 Winner of the Al Nickles Award is Derek Black

 Derek Black focuses on school funding and equality for disadvantaged students.
 He has published over thirty scholarly articles in the nation’s top legal journals, including the flagship journals at Yale, Stanford, New York University, California-Berkeley, Cornell, Northwestern and Vanderbilt.
 His research has been cited several times in the federal courts, including the U.S. Supreme Court.
 He is also involved in school funding and federal policy litigation, where he has served as an expert witness and consultant.
 His work, however, reaches beyond the legal community.
 In an era of dwindling public school resources and ever-expanding inequality and privatization, he frequently appears in the media.
 His essays appear in USA Today, Washington Post, Los Angeles Times, Newsweek, and Time, among others.
 Outlets like the New York Times, Wall Street Journal, Atlantic, Washington Post, and Education Week regularly request his expert analysis and commentary.
 He is also a frequent radio and television guest for national, regional, and local outlets.
 He is currently a Professor of Law at the University of South Carolina, where he is the Ernest F. Hollings Chair in Constitutional Law and Director of the Constitutional Law Center.
 He began his career in teaching at Howard University School of Law, where he founded and directed the Education Rights Center.
 Prior to teaching, he litigated education cases at the Lawyers' Committee for Civil Rights Under Law.
 His newest book, Schoolhouse Burning: Public Education and the Assault on American Democracy, warns that current education trends represent a retreat from our nation’s foundational commitments to democracy and public education.